macalinao/preston/README.md

 });
 ```

-## Configuring Restifier

-### Filters
-A filter is a function which modifies the Mongoose query.
-Filters are applied to the query before the parameters listed above are.

 ## REST API
 Restifier uses the MongoDB collection name to determine the name of the base route, so the `User` model would create routes under `/users`.